Lecture Videos

 [link]

-• Lecture 21: Stochastic Gradient Descent
+Lecture 14: Stochastic Gradient Descent and Learning Curves

 SGD - Part I: We see that full-batch training is in general computationally hard.
 We come up with a simple remedy for that, which is called sample-level training.
 However, it can lead to a repetitive behavior.
 We hence add a stochastic shuffling to this algorithm.
 This leads to the so called Stochastic Gradient Descent.
+We see that full-batch training and basic SGD describe the two extreme points of a spectrum.
+We can balance them using the idea of mini-bach training.
+This leads to a complexity-variance tradeoff.
+We further talk about evaluation of our trained model and its generalization to new data.
+We study this procedure and get familiar with typical learning curves.

 [link]

-• Lecture 24: Linear and Sub-linear Convergence Speed
+Lecture 15: Linear and Sub-linear Convergence Speed

 Optimizers - Part I: We get a bit of discussions on convergence of optimizers.
 There are two set of speeds, linear and sub-linear.
 While the linear is very appreciated, it does not happen in practice.
 This motivates us to study efficient optimizers.